 - thorough review of cardiac, respiratory, rheumatological, neurological and haematological systems;

-Findings on physical examination may suggest PH, or the presence of underlying conditions associated with PH (Box 5).
-Signs of impaired right heart function are indicative of more severe PH.
+Findings on physical examination may suggest PH, or the presence of underlying conditions associated with PH.

 PH should be considered in all patients presenting with dyspnoea in the absence of an alternative cause of cardiorespiratory disease.